Answers to Frequently Asked Portrait Questions

 How much should I look to spend on custom portrait photography?

 Portrait photography with a private photographer can run you anywhere from $150-$500 just for the time of the photographer.
-It can seem so outrageous to spend that kind of money just to have someone show up and take a few photos but know there is more to it than that.
+It can seem so outrageous to spend that kind of money just to have someone show up and take a few photos.
+I mean, its only a quick click with an iPhone, right?
+Know there is more to it than that.
+The cell phones have really taken the shine off professional photography.

-Just to hire a professional photographer there is time involved in setting up the shoot, scouting the locations for the right light and right time of day and then the time to take the photos and edit them.
+First, just to hire a professional photographer there is time involved in setting up the shoot, scouting the locations for the right light and right time of day.
+Then the time to take the photos and edit them.

 Why such the range on portrait photography prices?

 Well, like anything else, there is a range of experience with photographers.
 Some photographers have studio spaces, and some have home work spaces.
-I am fortunate enough to have a wonderful space in my house to work.
+I am fortunate enough to have a wonderful space in my house to work if I need it.
+While I am 98% on location photographer, maybe 3 times a year, people need to just take a quick headshot photo and I have a space for that.
 My shooting space has its own private entrance and bathroom.
-Having studio space that's not retail helps keep my overhead low and keeps the studio intimate.
+Having studio space that's not retail helps keep my overhead low.
 Which assists in the experience you have with me.
+Which goes into the various pricing between other photographers.

 What should I expect for the process of booking a portrait photographer?

-First, we'd like to set up a phone call.
-From here we ask some key questions that really help us to better understand your photography needs.
-I will also ask you to take some snapshots of your walls where you might consider hanging art work.
-From the initial call, you will receive a packet of information that answers questions you may still have. images.
+First, I like to set up a phone call.
+From there I ask some key questions that really help me to better understand your photography needs.
+I will also ask you to take some snapshots of your walls (if it's a family session) where you might consider hanging art work.
+From the initial call, you will receive a packet of information that answers questions you may still have.
 After the shoot, I come back to the studio, maybe put a teaser image on Facebook or blog.
 Then I go back to editing, cull the images down to the best of the best.
 From there, we will schedule a time to sit down and go through the images together.
 It's my job to help you select the best images of your portrait session.

 Do you have any quick tips for what to wear for a portrait shoot?